wesleyem/th57/EPS.md

 3. Cyclic ... **Eliminate drift**
 4. Collective ... **Increase to cushion landing**

-Fixed Pitch Pedal at Altitude - Lower Power steps are non-memory items.

-> Warning: If it becomes necessary to use large collective inputs to waveoff near the deck, the nose will yaw right and possibly enter uncontrolled flight

----
-### Fixed Pitch (High Power)

 Fixed Pitch Pedal in a Hover - Left Yaw:
 ##### If rate of rotation is not excessive and landing surface is smooth and firm:

-1. Collective ... **Decrease to effect a power-on landing**
+1. Collective ... **Decrease to affect a power-on landing**

 ##### If rate of rotation is excessive or landing surface is unsuitable for a power-on landing:

-2. Smoothly increase collective to stop the left yaw
+2. Smoothly increase collective to stop the yaw
-3. When the left yaw has stopped, smoothly decrease collective to set up for a landing
+3. When the left yaw has stopped, smoothly decrease collective to setup for a landing.

+> Note: Steps 2 and 3 may need to be repeated until acceptable yaw conditions are established for landing.

+> Note: Twist grip manipulation may be required to aid recovery.

-4. Eliminate lateral drift with cyclic as the aircraft settles
+> Note: Eliminate lateral drift with cyclic as the aircraft settles.

-5. Continue to smoothly lower collective once on deck to control yaw and transfer aircraft weight to the skids.
+> Note: Continue to smoothly lower collective once on deck to control yaw and transfer aircraft weight to the skids.

-Fixed Pitch Pedal at Altitude - High Power steps are non-memory items.

 ---
 ### Loss of Tail Rotor Effectiveness